 Step 4 – Setup Your Blog

-This is the step most get confused about and get stuck.
+This is the step where most people get stuck.

 In internet-speak, software used to create and manage content is called CMS (content management systems).
 There are hundreds of free and commercial CMS programs.
 The problem is, which one should you choose?

 With over 25 years of web development experience, I recommend using WordPress.
-According to Built With, WordPress is 93% of all blogs out there.
-So it’s obvious WordPress is the best choice.
+According to Built With, WordPress is behind 93% of all blogs, making WordPress the best choice.